AidySun/Data-Structure-and-Algorithm/README.md

 **TODO**

 ### Selection Sort
-Sorted and un-sorted parts, each loop selects smallest item from un-sorted and append to the end of sorted part.
+Sorted and un-sorted parts, each loop selects smallest item from un-sorted and ~append to~ switch with the end of sorted part.
 * Time complexity : `O(n^2)`
 * Sorted in place
-* Unstable
+* Unstable _[because of the switch]_

 ### Merge Sort
 Using recursion to split sorting items and sort them indenpendently, then merge those sorted items to be one.